sage-mt07/rc01/examples/daily-comparison/README.md

 # Daily Comparison Sample

 This example demonstrates a simple rate ingestion and daily aggregation using **Kafka.Ksql.Linq** only.
-All communication with Kafka and ksqlDB goes through a custom `MyKsqlContext` derived from `KafkaKsqlContext`.
+All settings including logging and Schema Registry configuration are read from `appsettings.json` following `docs/docs_configuration_reference.md`.
+`KsqlContextBuilder` builds a `MyKsqlContext` using these values.

 ## Usage